Market

 12. ADEQUACY OF INTERNAL FINANCIAL CONTROLS

-Statements.
-The Board has inter-alia reviewed the adequacy and effectiveness of the
+Financial Statements.
+The Board has inter-alia reviewed the adequacy and

-Company’s Internal Financial Controls relating to its Financial Statements.
+effectiveness of the Company’s Internal Financial Controls relating to its Financial

 13. CHANGE IN CAPITAL SRUCTURE OF COMPANY

-In terms of Section 92(3] of the Act and Rule 12 of the Companies [Management and
+In terms of Section 92(3) of the Act and Rule 12 of the Companies (Management

-Administration) Rules, 2014, the Annual Return of the Company is available on the website
+and Administration) Rules, 2014, the Annual Return of the Company is available on

 STATUTORY AUDITORS

-Companies (Audit and Auditors) Rules, 2014 the Members at the their 16Ul Annual General
+the Companies (Audit and Auditors) Rules, 2014 the Members at the their 19th

-Meeting of the Company held on 30lh September, 2021 had appointed M/s.
-A. K. Shah &
+Annual General Meeting of the Company held on 28th September, 2024 had

-Auditor of the Company to hold office for a term of five years subject to ratification of their
+No. 101217W) as the Statutory Auditor of the Company to hold office for a term of

-The Ministry of Corporate Affairs vide its Notification dated 7Lh May 2018, has dispensed
+The Ministry of Corporate Affairs vide its Notification dated 7th May 2018, has

-with the requirement of ratification of Auditor’s appointment by the shareholders, every
+dispensed with the requirement of ratification of Auditor’s appointment by the

-remarks in their report are self-explanatory and do not call for any further comments.
+Auditors remarks in their report are self-explanatory and do not call for any

 SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT

-In terms of Section 204 of the Company has appointed Practicing Company Secretary as
+In terms of Section 204 of the Company has appointed M/s.
+Neelam Somani &

 The Board of Directors has duly reviewed the Secretarial Auditors’ Report and the

-any further explanation/clarification by the Board of Directors as provided under Section
+not call for any further explanation/clarification by the Board of Directors as

 COST AUDITORS

-its Internal Auditor.
-During the year, the Company continued to implement their suggestions
+external firm as its Internal Auditor.
+During the year, the Company continued to

 basis to improve efficiency in operations.